tho-win/isa/README.md

 http://localhost:8001/api/v1/user/1/ GET to show user with id=1, PUT to edit or DELETE to delete user instance

 Similarly, replace "user" keyword with "post" or "school" to play with Post, School models :)

+**web container**: http://localhost:8000/search_listing is the page for users to search for listings by typing their queries

+**batch container**: batch.py file is the script for adding newly created listings into kafka queuing system

+**access_log container**: post_view.py is the script for accumulating clicks on any particular listing, which are then used to determine the ranking for search results

+**Note:**
+- We did NOT include user_id in the access log as we believe that it would be more reasonable to also include non-logged in users' clicks when considering ranking.

+- It might take a while for scripts in batch/access_log container to process the addition to queue and for the queue to add those items into ES.